Djokovic ruling fits with Australia's tough immigration line - NewsBreak

 Djokovic ruling fits with Australia's tough immigration line

-The treatment of tennis star Novak Djokovic by Australia n immigration officials might seem harsh to people watching from afar.
+WELLINGTON, New Zealand — (AP) — The treatment of tennis star Novak Djokovic by Australian immigration officials might seem harsh to people watching from afar.

 But Australia has long taken a severe stance on immigration, including warehousing refugees in offshore detention camps and preventing overseas citizens from returning home during the pandemic.
 Many of its policies have been condemned by critics.